-- 1 ½ cups cooked rice
+- 1 1/2 cups cooked rice

 - 3 scallions, sliced

-- 2 Tbsp. sesame seeds
+- 2 tablespoons sesame seeds

 - Working in batches, add wonton strips to the hot oil.
 Use a slotted spoon to stir wonton strips to separate them, and once they’re browned, remove with the slotted spoon and transfer to the paper towel-lined plate.